marczz/mzlinux_pages/media/media_players.md

 ### MPlayer  {#mplayer}

-[Mplayer](http://www.mplayerhq.hu/) (GPL) is a movie player.
+[Mplayer](https://www.mplayerhq.hu/) (GPL) is a movie player.
 It plays most video formats as well as DVDs.
-Its big feature is the wide range of supported output drivers.a
+Its big feature is the wide range of supported output drivers.

-Mplayer is compatible with{{< iref "ffmpeg" "FFmpeg" >}}
+Mplayer is compatible with{{< iref "ffmpeg" "FFmpeg" >}}.

+The development of mplayer slowed down, since the fork of mplayer2, now renamed
+{{< iref "#mpv" "mpv" >}}.

 The supported codecs are: